vchen007/vchen007.github.io/_portfolio/portfolio-8.md

 collection: portfolio
 ---

-# Is Lebron James worth his contract?
+# Is LeBron James worth his contract?
-## Taking a look at his NBA career earnings, LBJ has been paid a grand total of /$531,322,773 pre-tax (not including playoff bonuses) with his yearly salary increasing every season.
-According to basketball reference, the Chosen One is set to earn over /$52 million next season.
+## Taking a look at his NBA career earnings, LBJ has been paid a grand total of \$531,322,773 pre-tax (not including playoff bonuses) with his yearly salary increasing every season.
+According to basketball reference, the Chosen One is set to earn over \$52 million next season.
 But if we take a look and compare his Salary to the number of regular season games played and win percentage of those games, we can see that LBJ might not be worth his contract on the court.
 The number of games played is in decline while his win percentage in games played seems to be consistent over his career at about .642.

 ![png](/images/000027.png)

 ## Besides the extrensic value LBJ provides off court, and the NBA salary cap and contracts increasing each year, the numbers say that teams are paying more per game and each win each year LBJ plays.
 Are we all witnesses to the decline of King James?
-Comparing that year to year Percent Change in Price Per win, LBJ been negative the last 3 years while NBA Team Salary Caps have been increasing on average of 7.7% during that time.
+Comparing that year to year Percent Change in Price Per win, LBJ has been negative the last 3 years which is a good thing while overall it has a negative trend.

 ![png](/images/000018.png)